lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

-Building an appropriate DAG that is reasonably close to the underlying biology is very very difficult.
-It requires domain specific knowledge, consult experts familiar with the mechanisms and biology as you build the DAG.
-As stated in the video, you are guaranteed to build an incomplete DAG.
-That's why you take a few approaches to model selection.
+Building an appropriate DAG that approximates the biology is very hard.
+It requires domain knowledge, so consult experts familiar with the mechanisms as you build the DAG.
+Remember, you are guaranteed to build an incomplete DAG.
+That's why you take several model selection approaches.

-Let's find which variables to adjust for when systolic blood pressure (SBP) is the exposure and CVD is the outcome.
+Let's determine which variables to adjust for when systolic blood pressure (SBP) is the exposure and CVD is the outcome.
 Keeping things simple, assume that: Sex influences SBP and Smoking; Smoking influences SBP and CVD; BMI influences CVD,  SBP, and FastingGlucose; and, FastingGlucose influences CVD.
 Create a `dagitty`  model to find out adjustment sets.

+Recall that for dagitty, `x -> y` means "x influences y" and that `x -> {y z}` means
+"x influences y and z".

 To learn more about graphs and networks, check out the [Network Analysis in R](https://www.datacamp.com/courses/network-analysis-in-r) course.